 Best running shoes for high arches at a glance

 In general, the running shoes which are most suitable for this type of feet are the neutral ones.
-They are designed and made with cushioning in mind rather than stability like other running shoes.
+They are designed and made with cushioning in mind rather than stability.
 This means that they are softer and more flexible than the standard running shoes.
 A wide variety of technologies and innovations are being used to soften and cushion these shoes, including: gel, air, polyurethane, ethylene vinylacetate and others.

 The fact is that having high arches is not as common as suffering from low ones, but still people with this type of foot and running style do need to find the right shoes in order to avoid pain and injuries and to enhance their running experience.